 The traditional lecture setup typically consists of rows of fixed seating.
 Students face the instructor with their backs to one another.
 This classroom seating arrangement is historically common in colleges and universities, minimizing student-student communication and largely supporting a “sage on the stage” learning environment.
 The highest communication interactions between professors and students typically occurs with students in the first row or along the middle of the classroom.
 Students in back rows are more likely to be less engaged.

-Many seminar-course room arrangements may consist of instructor and students sitting around a single large table.
+Many seminar-course room arrangements may consist of an instructor and students sitting around a single large table.
 This seating arrangement can also be formed using individual desks.
-Students and instructors all face one another in this setup, which can support whole-class as well as pair-wise dialogue.
+Students and instructors all face one another in this setup, which can support whole-class as well as partner dialogue.